MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-cross-train.md

 >
 > **User**: I need to reserve a room first

-In this example, When the user requested to to book a flight, the root dialog's recognizer returned the `BookFlight` intent, resulting in the flight dialog, which processes a users request to book flights.
-When in the flight dialog the user requested to reserve a hotel room, unfortunately the flight dialog does not understand what the user is requesting since the utterance "I need to reserve a room first" does not match any intents in the flight dialogs LUIS model.
-After you cross train the `.lu` files, your bot will now be able to detect that the user is requesting something that another dialog understands, so it bubbles the request up to the root dialog which detects the `BookHotel` intent and calls the hotel dialog to process the hotel reservation request.
+In the above example, when the user requested to to book a flight, the root dialog's recognizer returned the `BookFlight` intent.
+This runs `flightDialog`, an adaptive dialog that processes booking flights, but knows nothing about hotels.
+When the user then requests a hotel reservation, the flight dialog cannot understand since the utterance "I need to reserve a room first" does not match any intents in the flight dialogs LUIS model.

+After cross training the `.lu` files, your bot will now be able to detect that the user is requesting something that another dialog can respond to, so it bubbles the request up to its parent, in this case the root dialog, which detects the `BookHotel` intent.
+This runs `hotelDialog`, an adaptive dialog that processes hotel reservations.
 Once the hotel dialog completes the hotel reservation request, control is passed back to the flight dialog to complete the flight booking.

 #### Cross train the LUIS models of the travel bot